Express-News reader Jamie Blount might have shown us the future of newspapers in this letter to the editor today:

 While I-10 replaced U.S. 90, the airplane replaced the train and TV replaced radio, people continue to use those old modes of travel and communication.
 Probably, the same could be said about the Internet replacing the newspaper.
 The old reliable is still in use because it offers attractive, viable alternatives to the modern.

 Blount makes an interesting point.
 Weekends are when a lot of people have time to sit down and fully digest the newspaper.
 Weekdays, not so much.
 But online traffic spikes.
-An Associated Press story today examined how newspapers are cutting back print operations on less profitable days such as Mondays, when advertising is thin.
+An Associated Press story today how newspapers are cutting back print operations on less profitable days such as Mondays, when advertising is thin.

 “In an industry struggling with bankruptcy filings, diminished advertising and the exodus of many readers to the Internet, about 100 U.S. newspapers have either reduced the number of days they publish or gone to the Web entirely,” wrote reporter Jim Salter.
 This is not entirely a bad thing, the story says, since the newspapers save money from reduced production costs.
 The papers publish later in the week with editions that are their real cash cows.